 With a small-scale solar class which is less than 1 and 15 Kilowatts, you will earn about 28 cents per kWh for the first 15 years.
 With systems that produce between 15 and 25 kW, the payout is 24.35 cents/kWh for the first 20 years.

 This is a very strong program that will add up quickly and save you quite a bit of money.
 Unfortunately, the program will expire in 2029, so it makes sense to enroll now to receive the full benefits for as long as possible.

 Some local areas will provide solar grants to residential customers.
 These grants typically require you to apply before purchasing and installing the solar system.
 There are both minimum and maximum grant amounts, and your application can be denied for various reasons.

 For solar domestic hot water heating, you can see up to 25% of the project contract price being given to you as a way to afford a greener, more solar-friendly home.
 There are also grants available for Solar PV systems.

 As you saw, the residential programs for Rhode Island homeowners were quite good.
 Luckily there are some strong programs for commercial customers as well.
 These include a variety of ways to save between grants, tax incentives, and rebates.

 The solar incentives for nonprofits and businesses will not be any different than they are for commercial customers.
-In the state of Rhode Island, these groups are put under the same umbrella and can apply for the same programs.
+In Rhode Island, these groups are put under the same umbrella and can apply for the same programs.
 The biggest opportunity for solar system owners is typically the REG program put in place.